cf73/humanity/content/collections/articles/war-is-a-laboratory-for-ai-with-paul-scharre.md

     content:
       -
         type: text
         text: "A few weeks earlier, the Soviets had shot down a South Korean passenger jet that headed straight into its airspace.
 One day in September, the computers in Petrov's Bunker went on high alert.
-Five intercontinental ballistic missiles were headed straight towards the USSR."
+Five intercontinental ballistic missiles were headed straight towards the USSR..."
 article_text:
   -
     type: paragraph